 Dog-Friendly Home Insurance Companies: Bottom Line

-Dog-friendly homeowners insurance companies like State Farm, Allstate, and USAA provide coverage for dog-related incidents, including injuries and property damage, without imposing breed restrictions.
-Standard homeowners policies typically protect you through personal liability and medical payments coverage, but many insurers still limit coverage for certain breeds considered high risk.
+Dog-friendly homeowners insurance companies like State Farm, Allstate and USAA provide coverage for dog-related incidents, including injuries and property damage, without imposing breed restrictions.
+Standard homeowners policies protect you through personal liability and medical payments coverage, but many insurers still limit coverage for certain breeds considered high risk.

-What isn’t covered are your own expenses, such as injuries to household members or damage to your property, along with exclusions for commercial use or negligence.
-In states like New York, Colorado, Connecticut, Illinois, Minnesota, and Nevada, insurers cannot deny coverage solely based on breed, though your dog’s individual behavior may still affect eligibility.
+Your own expenses aren't covered, like injuries to household members or damage to your property, along with exclusions for commercial use or negligence.
+In states like New York, Colorado, Connecticut, Illinois, Minnesota and Nevada, insurers can't deny coverage solely based on breed, though your dog's individual behavior may still affect eligibility.

 Dog-Friendly Home Insurance: FAQ

-We've addressed common questions regarding home insurance and dogs to highlight important considerations for dog owners seeking the right insurance protection.
+We've addressed common questions about home insurance and dogs to highlight important considerations for dog owners seeking the right insurance protection.

 Which insurance companies allow pitbulls?

-Pitbulls in home insurance are often deemed as a restricted breed, but companies like State Farm, Allstate and USAA offer policies regardless of your dog’s breed.
-There may also be local providers who offer policies regardless of your dog’s breed.
+Pitbulls in home insurance are often considered a restricted breed, but companies like State Farm, Allstate and USAA still provide coverage regardless of your dog’s breed.
+You may also find local insurers that do the same.

 What dog breeds affect homeowners insurance?

 The dog breeds that affect homeowners insurance acceptance include Pit Bulls, Rottweilers, German Shepherds and Doberman Pinschers.
-However, there may be some insurers that do not consider your dog breed when writing your policy.
+Some insurers, though, do not consider breed when writing a policy.

 Can my homeowners insurance be canceled after a dog bite?

 Yes.
-If your dog has a history of biting or if a serious claim is filed, some insurers may cancel or refuse to renew your policy.
+When your dog has a history of biting or a serious claim is filed, some insurers may cancel or refuse to renew your policy.
 Others may continue coverage but exclude the dog going forward.

 Does homeowners insurance cover dog incidents away from home?

-In most cases, yes, liability coverage follows you and your dog outside the property.
-For example, if your dog bites someone at a park, your policy may still apply.
+In most cases, yes.
+Liability coverage follows you and your dog outside the property.
+If your dog bites someone at a park, your policy may still apply.

 Best Dog-Friendly Homeowners Insurance Companies: Our Review Methodology